 The Sheriff’s Office has two Project Lifesaver receivers that have the capability of being used by hand during a foot search as well as from a patrol vehicle mounted antenna in the event a vehicle search of a wider area is required.
 One unit is located in the Morrisville Field Office and the other is located at the Sheriff’s Law Enforcement Building located in Wampsville.

 Neighboring Onondaga County Sheriff’s Office has their aviation unit helicopter equipped with Project Lifesaver locating equipment capable of an aerial search support if needed.
 Neighboring Oneida County Sheriff’s Office also has the program.

 The highest priority is to make a quick and safe recovery of an enrolled wanderer in the shortest time possible.
 In addition, this program can reduce the time and cost of a traditional search from hours to minutes.
 Nationally, the average recovery of clients enrolled in this program is about 30 minutes.

 The Madison County Sheriff’s Office is now accepting applications from interested caregivers or families of loved ones that they may want to enroll into this program.
 There are affordable costs and monthly battery fees that will be explained when an interested party inquires.
 The entire program is non-profit.

-If you would like to learn more about this program or make a donation, please call the Madison County Sheriff’s Office at 315-366-2318, or fill out our online form.
-A qualified Project Lifesaver member of the Sheriff’s Office will either be available to answer your call or will re-contact you if a return number is provided.
+If you would like to learn more about this program or make a donation, please contact Sergeant Dufek at (315) 366-2587.
+If there is a person you believe may benefit from this program, fill out our online form and a qualified Project Lifesaver member of the Sheriff’s Office will contact you if a return number is provided.